When I got sober on 9/5/16, I didn’t have a support system. Not even AA.

 FOUND SAFETY WITHIN MYSELF

 For about the first 6.5 years of sobriety, I really thought I felt safe in my body.
-It wasn’t until one night when I decided to do a somatic release that I realized safe was the last thing I was feeling within myself.
+It wasn’t until one night when I decided to do a somatic release that I realized safety was the last thing I was feeling within myself.

 My exact words were, “I can’t do this.
 I don’t feel safe.
 I feel so disgusted to be in my body.”